 Bloom’s questionnaires, invoices, contracts, forms, and emails are fully customizable.
 You can change features to your brand color, upload your logo, and add your information.
-By setting up your branding in Bloom, your clients are experiencing a seamless professional booking process.
+By setting up your branding in Bloom, your clients will experience a special, seamless professional booking process.

-Zoho has some branding options for their invoices and forms but tend to be limited.
-For example, if you want to customize your questionnaires, you’ll have to integrate with third party sites to import content and images.
+Zoho has some branding options for their invoices and forms but tends to be limited.
+For example, if you want to customize your questionnaires, you’ll have to integrate with third-party sites to import content and images.

-Your business management software should focus not only on your needs but also on what your client needs, sees, and experiences.
-Bloom’s client portal allows your client to access shared assets at any point in their journey with you.
+Your business management software should focus on your needs and what your client needs, sees, and experiences.
+Bloom’s client portal allows you to share assets with your clients, giving them access at any point in their journey with you.